Usually, this trope is used for comedic effect, because it's hard to see it coming.

 Worse, the whole troop tends to call at once, over and over and over.

-There is a very good reason for this: Howlers eat mostly leaves, which are very low in nutrients, so in order to get the energy they need, they need large territories to get all the leaves they need.
-As a result, they are more sedentary then other monkeys.
+There is a very good reason for this: Howlers eat mostly leaves, which are very low in nutrients.
+As a result, they are more sedentary then other monkeys due to having less energy to expend on moving around.
+They also need larger territories to get all the leaves they need.
 The problem is how to defend a large territory against other troops when you can't move fast.
-The Howler's solution is to make as much noise as possible to proclaim their territories without actually engaging in actual fights with other troops.
+The Howler's solution is to make as much noise as possible to proclaim their territories without engaging in actual fights with other troops.

 While on the subject of noisy primates, the Siamang is a gibbon that whoops and hollers its fool head off, amplified by an inflatable sac in its throat.